arduino/help-center-content/content/Hardware Support/Core Boards/Whats-the-difference-between-UNO-R3-and-UNO-R4-boards.md

 ## Select differences

-Here's a few changes you may notice if you've previously used the UNO R3:
+Here are a few changes you may notice if you've previously used the UNO R3:

 ### USB connector type